 Experience and qualifications

-Sora previously worked on CDP’s Supply Chain programme where she advised companies on their supplier engagement strategies, Scope 3 emissions and science-based targets.
-Prior to this, she worked at Merck and led the company’s work on the Access to Medicine Index in 2016.
-Sora started her sustainability journey in research roles for the UN and the World Business Council for Sustainable Development (WBCSD).
+Prior to joining Aviva Investors, she worked on CDP’s Supply Chain programme where she advised companies on their supplier engagement strategies, Scope 3 emissions and science-based targets.
+Previous to this, Sora worked at Merck and led the company’s work on the Access to Medicine Index in 2016.
+She started her sustainability journey in research roles for the UN and the World Business Council for Sustainable Development (WBCSD).

 Chief Responsible Investment Officer

 You might also be interested in

 Patterns, partnerships and a Marshall Plan for the planet: An interview with Nigel Topping

 21 Sep 2022

 The UN Climate Change High-Level Champion for the COP26 summit in the UK sets out how the private and public sectors can work together to tackle the climate crisis and other systemic threats.
 Words by Miles Costello.

 Ring the changes: An interview with Kate Raworth